Phil Dawson: Personal life

 Dru was the starting quarterback at Vandegrift High School near Austin, and graduated in 2020.
-As of fall 2023, he was on the roster as a QB at the University of Alabama at Birmingham.
+He spent the 2020 season on the roster as a QB at the University of Alabama at Birmingham but recorded no stats.

-Beau graduated in 2022 from Lipscomb Academy High School in Nashville where Dawson was the special teams coordinator for the team.
-As of fall 2023, Beau is on the roster as a tight end and deep snapper at Lamar University in Beaumont.
+Beau graduated in 2022 from Lipscomb Academy.
+He spent two years on the roster as a tight end and deep snapper at Lamar University in Beaumont, but recorded no stats.